kerlannXmr/EasyMonerod/README.md

 ## ⚠️ Important

--➡🟧 REDIRECT port 22 and 18080 from your internet router to your 'local ip' of your PC.
+-➡🟧 REDIRECT port 22 and 18080 from your internet router to your ' local ip ' of your PC.

 -➡🟧 Remote access wallet: